 MS in Construction Management

-A construction management master’s degree helps turn professionals into leaders and managers with responsibilities in project management and site management.
+A construction management master’s degree helps turn professionals into leaders with responsibilities in project management and site management.
 As a student, you will develop the multidisciplinary skillset required of effective senior construction managers and supervisors.
-You will focus on advancements in construction practice, practical business decision-making and leadership skills relevant to successful managing of construction operations.
+You will focus on advancements in construction practice, practical business decision-making and leadership skills relevant to construction operations.

 Delivery